Welcome for new students

 Professional services Staff-Student mentoring scheme

-Running for the first term, our trained mentors will welcome students to their new community by helping them to settle in, by sharing a bit of local knowledge and by signposting them to appropriate services and support.
+Our trained mentors will welcome students to their new community by helping them to settle in, by sharing a bit of local knowledge and by signposting them to appropriate services and support.
 Find out more.